 Find out more today

-For more information on what to bring on this Abel Tasman day walk and other great walks in New Zealand.
+For more information on what to bring on this Abel Tasman Walk and other great walks in New Zealand.
 Check my blog on what to take hiking.

 The rest of this walk is pretty easy; the tracks are well defined and well-marked, the stream crossings are bridged and the duration of the walk is between 6 and 7 hours.
 Walks that I regard as hard are generally over 6 hours, have long steep climbs, have river crossings and requires good navigational skills.